 Dan Cederholm wrote a trailblazing book in 2008, ‘Bulletproof Web Design’

-Along with this, Dan attempted to address the recent rise in low cost LED monitors which had led to visitors using increasingly varied screen sizes (the cheeky blighters!).
+In addition, at the time the recent drop in cost of LED monitors, meant visitors were using increasingly varied screen sizes (the cheeky blighters!).

-Dan pointed out users were changing browser settings to magnify font size.
-This was partly due to high numbers of websites at the time, being designed on high-res macs.
+Users were also changing browser settings to magnify font size.
+This was partly due to high numbers of websites at the time, being designed on Macs.

-Developers were unaware that on PCs, fonts were microscopic, whilst a third of the bottom and right of the screen was left mysteriously blank !
+Developers appeared to be unaware that on PCs, fonts were microscopic, whilst a third of the bottom and right of the screen was left mysteriously blank !

 To see a real life example of this, take a look at Wikipedia on a large screen.
 45 words anyone!

-The alternative was ‘elastic’ design.
-Columns grow in proportion to type.
+The alternative Dan suggests is ‘elastic’ design.
+Here, columns grow in proportion to type.
 Instead of setting column widths in pixels, Dan suggested using ’ems’: a typographical unit based on the width of the capital ‘M’ in any typeface.
-This means column width stretches to roughly the same number of words per line.
-The trouble with ems(having fully embraced the new way to code) is, after testing each level of magnification in each browser, you can still run into problems.

 We are entering into a new golden era of web usability for the professional website designer where knowing which content to display will set you apart from those who fail to question this with their clients.